Salted Caramel Mocha Chocolate Bark

 When making chocolate bark, you can use chocolate chips or chocolate bars, but a candy coating like CandiQuik or Wilton Candy Melts tend to melt and spread better, especially when you are stirring in something to flavor the chocolate, as I did here with the instant espresso powder to give it that mocha flavor.
 Then I swirled in some salted caramel, opting just for a jar of salted caramel ice cream topping this time, though you could certainly make your own.
 A little sprinkle or coarse sea salt and a drizzle of white chocolate (you can pretend that’s the whipped cream on top) completes this Salted Caramel Mocha Chocolate Bark recipe.

 All you have to do is let it cool, break it up, and share with your friends and family.
-It makes a perfect gift, if you don’t eat it yourself first!
+It makes a perfect gift for your favorite coffee lover when you pack it up with some Peppermint Mocha Chocolate Bark too!
+That is, if you don’t eat it yourself first!

 If you like this Salted Caramel Mocha Chocolate Bark recipe, you might enjoy these…